 Consider this – Pearl was introduced as the Crystal Gem strategist – logic personified.
 It was her who taught (or tried to teach) Steven how to swordfight, it was her who has protected Steven, albeit to a damning degree… by all accounts, she raised the kid.

 Would you call this stare logical?
 Would you call it protective?
 I’d sure as hell call it a teaching moment – a reinforcement of the fact that Pearl has betrayed herself, betrayed Steven…

 …and honestly, she betrayed Rose.
 For one, Steven is, in many ways, a regeneration of Rose.
 Also, consider “Lion 3: Straight to Video” – Steven’s existence is Rose effectively living her dream, that she became a human being.
-In her anger, Pearl threw Rose and her ideals under the bus.
+In her anger, Pearl threw Rose and her ideals, her virtues under the bus.
 With this one glare, Pearl told Rose “To hell with your punishments, and damn you!”